dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 1. How many cancellations occurred per tier?
 2. What are some trends in consumer cancellations?
-3. How can understanding these trends help Cymbiotika make smarter and more consumer-oriented business decisions?
+3. How can understanding these trends help organizations make smarter and more consumer-oriented business decisions?

 ### 1.2 The Business Task: